s-gahlouzi/devops-training/documentation/docker.md

 $ docker run --name insta-training-db -e POSTGRES_PASSWORD=insta-training -d postgres
 ```

 - We can always configure the Mapping PORT.
-In case we do not specify it while creating the container. (no straightforward command of that matter)
+In case we do not specify it while creating the container. (there is no straightforward command of that matter)

 we need to: